 The grand, Jacobean, Blickling Hall with its extensive network of hiking and cycling trails and traditional pub, the Buckinghamshire Arms, is just fifteen minutes’ walk away.
 During the fishing season there is excellent, free, coarse fishing available on nearby Blickling lake.

 The excellent beaches of the Norfolk coast and popular coastal towns of Cromer and Sheringham are a 20 minute drive.
 We have several properties to visit within easy reach of Blickling, many offering activities and events throughout the year, for inspiration click on the ‘Nearby’ tab above.

 Heating: Gas central heating included.

-Please note: the main staircase in this cottage is a spiral staircase.
+The main staircase in this cottage is a spiral staircase.

 Farm vehicles sometimes use the drive for access to surrounding farmland.